home-assistant/home-assistant.io/source/_dashboards/iframe.markdown

 ---
 type: card
-title: "Webpage Card"
+title: "Webpage card"
 sidebar_label: Webpage
-description: "The Webpage card allows you to embed your favorite webpage right into Home Assistant."
+description: "The webpage card allows you to embed your favorite webpage right into Home Assistant."
 ---

-The Webpage card allows you to embed your favorite webpage right into Home Assistant.
+The webpage card allows you to embed your favorite webpage right into Home Assistant.
 You can also embed files stored in your `<config-directory>/www` folder and reference them using `/local/<file>`.

 <p class='img'>
   <img width="500" src='/images/dashboards/iframe.png' alt='Windy weather radar as Webpage'>
-  Windy weather radar as Webpage.
+  Windy weather radar as webpage.
 </p>

-To add the Webpage card to your user interface, click the menu (three dots at the top right of the screen) and then **Edit Dashboard**.
-Click the **Add Card** button in the bottom right corner and select from the card picker.
+{% include dashboard/edit_dashboard.md %}

 All options for this card can be configured via the user interface.